Fiji Flag

 Rental income tax in Fiji is high

-Rental Income: Net rental income of nonresidents is taxed at progressive rates.
-Nonresidents are subject to special tax rates, from 20% to 31% depending on their taxable income.
+Rental Income: Net rental income of nonresidents is taxed at a flat rate of 20%.
+Nonresidents are entitled to some allowances.

 Inheritance: There are no inheritance taxes in Fiji.